Improving the Port of Gdańsk infrastructure with an analysis of implementing a low-carbon OPS system for TEN-T network sustainable development

 Modernisation of the fairway, expansion of the quays and improvement of navigation conditions in the Inner Port in Gdańsk

-It is one of the most important investment projects carried out by the Management Board of Port of Gdańsk Authority S.A.
-Due to this undertaking, the port canal will be widened and deepened, which will allow a greater range of vessels to access the Inner Port and ensure safe navigation conditions.
-The extension of the quays will result, for example, in the extension of their berthing lines and the improvement of technical parameters.
-This long-term investment covers the following quays: Oliwskie, Ziółkowskiego, Obrońców Poczty Polskiej, Mew, Zbożowe, Wisłoujście and Dworzec Drzewny quays, and sections of these quays: Wiślane, Szczecińskie and BON quays, with a total length of almost 5 km, and 7-kilometre fairway of the Inner Port.
-The reconstruction of the Dworzec Drzewny Quay will allow its inclusion to the operation and make it universal, whereas thanks to the modernisation of the fairway, the maximum draft of ships entering the inner port will increase.
-The port canal will handle vessels with lengths of up to 250 m, widths up to 35 m and drafts up to 10.6 m, while the Kashubian Canal will ultimately handle ships with lengths of up to 190 m, widths up to 25 m, and drafts up to 9.35 m.
+It is one of the most important investment projects carried out by the Port of Gdańsk Authority S.A.
+Due to this undertaking, the port canal has been widened and deepened, which allows a greater range of vessels to access the Inner Port and ensure safe navigation conditions.
+The extension of the quays results, for example, in the extension of their berthing lines and the improvement of technical parameters.
+This long-term investment covered the following quays: Oliwskie, Ziółkowskiego, Obrońców Poczty Polskiej, Mew, Zbożowe, Wisłoujście and Dworzec Drzewny quays, and sections of these quays: Wiślane, Szczecińskie and BON quays, with a total length of almost 5 km, and 7-kilometre fairway of the Inner Port.
+The reconstruction of the Dworzec Drzewny Quay allows its inclusion to the operation and makes it universal, whereas thanks to the modernisation of the fairway, the maximum draft of ships entering the inner port increased.
+The port canal handles vessels with lengths of up to 250 m, widths up to 35 m and drafts up to 10.6 m, while the Kashubian Canal handles ships with lengths of up to 190 m, widths up to 25 m, and drafts up to 9.35 m.

 The Action “Modernisation of the fairway, expansion of the quays and improvement of navigation in the Internal Port in Gdansk” – 2015-PL-TM-0413-W is co-financed by the European Union from the „Connecting Europe Facility”.